 - You attend a school achieving below the national average at GCSE (Attainment 8 score).

 - Your studies have been disrupted by circumstances in your personal, social or domestic life.
-(Except in extreme circumstances, disruption caused by the coronavirus pandemic will not be considered.
-Please read our FAQs for Access to Leeds applicants for more information).
+(Except in extreme circumstances, disruption caused by the coronavirus pandemic will not be considered, please see our Access to Leeds application guidelines for further information).

 - You live in an area with low progression to higher education (use our online Access to Leeds postcode checker).